Products Compare and Cart

 A: Try using the incontinence log to monitor when your loved one uses the bathroom or has an accident.
 By knowing what the bowel movements are you can get your loved one to the toilet before they have contents to play with.
 Another alternative would be to make sure you have the right size incontinence product so that they are not too loose.
 Also, using a belt helps to limit the amount of room that your loved one will have to put their hands in.

 A: Don’t be afraid to ask your loved one to wear “special panties” when you two have plans to go out.
 You don’t want either of you to miss special events like a graduation party or a wedding because of you or your loved ones dignity.
-Simply bring extra products and a change of clothes to wear, to be on the safe side.
+Bring extra products and a change of clothes to wear, to be on the safe side.

 Q: My loved one doesn’t want to wear incontinence products.
 They think of them as something young children wear.
 How can I get him/her to change her mind?

-A: Simply tell them the truth.
+A: Tell them the truth.
 Tell them that incontinence briefs are back up just in case they don’t make it to the bathroom on time.
 It will make both of your lives less stressful, because for as much as you want them to be able to use the bathroom correctly, they do too.
 Don’t give them a choice by asking them whether or not they would like to wear them, incorporate it in their routine of getting dressed in the morning.
 Also, make sure to not refer to them as diapers or by their brand name, this will have a negative connotation associated that your loved one may recognize.

 Q: My loved one feels the need to go to the bathroom every few minutes, why could this be?